Ambro17/AmbroBot/README.md

-# AmbroBot
+# CuervoBot
-AmbroBot is a Bot that learns new commands as i get more things to study.
+CuervoBot is a Bot that learns new commands as i get more things to study.
 Studying sometimes is boring.
 Coding is always fun (and a good excuse to not feel guilty about not studying).

 It can set reminders, search series or movies for you, tell you if you should take the subway or not, and even help you solve system of linear equations!